cpeditor/cpeditor/README.md

 ### FAQ

-- Where does the editor save my code and binary executable?
-    - The editor does not save your files if you don't save them yourself.
-You can find your binary executable at `C://Users/<NAME>/AppData/Local/Temp/a.exe` in windows and on NIX in `/tmp/a.out`.
-At those locations, the source file could also be located with the name `sol.cpp`.
 - I am using it in Java and the editor is not working.
    - Make sure `java` and `javac` are in PATH variables.
 Please Log/Restart your machine if it does not recognize the Java Compiler.
 Now make sure your source code has **non-public class named a**.
 - I get **DLL Missing error** while launching the application?